joshuagodwin7929/Cybersecurity-Labs/03-Active-Directory-ELK-SIEM-Lab/Phase-4-DCSync-Golden-Ticket/README.md

 ## 1. 🏗️ WHAT DID I BUILD?

-In Phase 4, I built the final and most dangerous layer of my AD attack simulation — a complete **domain persistence chain** that began with a compromised workstation and ended with forging valid Kerberos authentication tickets using only a cryptographic hash — no passwords, no accounts, no limits.
+In this Phase (Phase 4), I built the final and most dangerous layer of my AD attack simulation — a complete **domain persistence chain** that began with a compromised workstation and ended with forging valid Kerberos authentication tickets using only a cryptographic hash — no passwords, no accounts, no limits.

 Specifically, I built and documented: